-Model 3 and Model 4 include both the State Farm and cap variables so that both effects are taken into account.116 Model 4 also includes indicator variables for other pertinent tort reforms, in particular, punitive damages evidentiary reform and trial bifurcation.
+Model 3 and Model 4 include both the State Farm and cap variables so that both effects are taken into account.139 Model 4 also includes indicator variables for other pertinent tort reforms; in particular, punitive damages, evidentiary reform, and trial bifurcation.
 Across both Model 3 and Model 4, the effects of State Farm and punitive damages caps remain stable and statistically significant.
-In Model 3, State Farm has a -0.146 effect on the number of blockbuster cases, compared to -0.0997 for state caps.
-Though not reported in Figure 3, allowing or requiring bifurcated trials does not have a statistically significant effect on the number of blockbuster awards.
-However, maintaining a lower evidentiary standard (i.e., not increasing this standard to a "clear and convincing" or "reasonable doubt" standard) increases the number of blockbuster awards by about the same amount as State Farm reduces this number.
+In Model 3, State Farm has a -0.1460 effect on the number of blockbuster cases, compared to -0.0997 for state caps.
+Though not reported in Figure 3, allowing or requiring bifurcated trials does not have a statistically significant effect on the number of blockbuster awards.140 Maintaining a lower evidentiary standard (i.e., not increasing this standard to a "clear and convincing" or "reasonable doubt" standard), however, increases the number of blockbuster awards by about the same amount as State Farm reduces this number.

 Overall, we find consistent evidence that both State Farm and punitive damages caps reduce the number of blockbuster awards.
-However, in all of our models, State Farm has a somewhat greater effect on the number of cases than do punitive caps.
+In all of our models, however, State Farm has a somewhat greater effect on the number of cases than do punitive caps.
 We explore the implications of State Farm having a larger effect than caps below.
-Before doing so, however, we first discuss the effect of State Farm and caps on the amount of damages awarded because this further elucidates the comparative effects of these two legal changes.
+But before doing so, we first discuss the effect of State

-116 Including both variables in the same regression ensures that one variable is not simply picking up the effect of the other.
+^{139.} Including both variables in the same regression ensures that one variable is not simply picking up the effect of the other.